-- Not available to Residents of: Islamic Republic of Iran, Syrian Arab Republic, United States Virgin Islands, Gambia, Ghana, Nigeria and Sierra Leone.
+- Not available to Residents of: Islamic Republic of Iran, Syrian Arab Republic, Cuba, North Korea, Kosovo, Gambia, Ghana, Nigeria, and Sierra Leone.

 Not Available for Addresses from the Following US States: Colorado, Maryland, New York, South Dakota & Washington.

-Not Available for the following Destination Countries: Antarctica, Cuba, Iran, & Syria.
+Not Available for the following Destination Countries: Antarctica, Cuba, Iran, North Korea, Kosovo & Syria.

 - This plan does not cover a claim in anyway by or resulting from: